lidongYang22/lidongYang22.github.io/_pages/about.md

 # Latest News

+* Mar 2021 - We recieved the Bronze prize in The 2021 International Exhibition of Inventions of Geneva for the invention.

 * Feb 2021 - One paper is published on <b>IEEE-TASE</b>.

 * Jan 2021 - One paper is published on <b>IEEE-TMECH</b>.